The Certified Lighting Subcomponent Database (CSD)

 Listing Subcomponents on the CSD: Process

-Performance for subcomponents listed on the CSD has been certified to meet relevant requirements for use in ENERGY STAR qualified luminaires.
+Performance for subcomponents listed on the CSD has been certified to meet relevant requirements for use in ENERGY STAR certified luminaires.

-Subcomponents in this database are not ENERGY STAR qualified as a result of being listed.
+Subcomponents in this database are not ENERGY STAR certified as a result of being listed.
 Subcomponents only certified for purposes of the CSD:

 - May not carry any of the Program's certification or promotional marks on the products, on product packaging, or in associated literature either printed or electronic.

-- May not be referred to as ENERGY STAR qualified, certified, rated, or approved.
+- May not be referred to as ENERGY STAR certified, certified, rated, or approved.

-Note: GU24-based integrated lamps that are ENERGY STAR qualified may appear on both the CSD and the lamps qualified product list.
+Note: GU24-based integrated lamps that are ENERGY STAR certified may appear on both the CSD and the lamps certified product list.

 Note: Questions about appropriate references to CSD listings in subcomponent marketing materials may be directed to firstname.lastname@example.org.

-To have subcomponents listed on the CSD, manufacturers must follow the third-party certification procedures (link) and have products tested at an EPA-recognized laboratory, and the test data certified by an EPA-recognized certification body.
+To have subcomponents listed on the CSD, subcomponent manufacturers must follow the third-party certification procedures (link) and have products tested at an EPA-recognized laboratory, and the test data certified by an EPA-recognized certification body (CB).

 - If the subcomponent meets the Luminaires specification performance levels attributable to the subcomponent, the CB may certify the subcomponent data for listing on the CSD.

-- When luminaire manufacturers provide certification materials for ENERGY STAR qualification, they will be able to reference CSD listings for the performance data of subcomponents used in their luminaires.
+- When luminaire partners provide materials for ENERGY STAR certification, they will be able to reference CSD listings for the performance data of subcomponents used in their luminaires.

 - The CSD will list performance data as entered by EPA-recognized certification bodies.
 Laboratory test reports themselves will not be posted.